vanilla/vanilla/README.md

 * [Vanilla community forums](https://open.vanillaforums.com/discussions)
 * [Official cloud hosting with professional support & migration services](https://vanillaforums.com/plans)

-## Contributing

-* Troubleshoot issues you run into on the community forum so everyone can help & reference it later.
-* Got an idea or suggestion?
-Use the [forum](https://open.vanillaforums.com/discussions) to discuss it.
-* File detailed [issues](https://github.com/vanilla/vanilla/issues) on GitHub (version number, what you did, and actual vs expected outcomes).
-* Sign the [Contributors' Agreement](https://open.vanillaforums.com/contributors) to send us code.
-* Use pull requests against the `master` branch.
-* Keep our to-do list fresh by reviewing our open issues for resolved or duplicated items.

 ## Building with Phing

 Vanilla includes a buildfile for [Phing](https://www.phing.info/), a build system for PHP, in the build directory.
 Running the `phing` command from the build directory will create a deploy-ready copy of Vanilla.
 This process automatically fetches dependencies with Composer, filters out any unnecessary developer files (Git files/directories, .editorconfig, unit tests, etc.) and compresses the result into an archive.